FabricCompatibilityLayers/MinecraftForge/readme.txt

 Copy the forge folder to your mcp folder, so it looks like this: mcp/forge

 Run setup.bat.
-If you did everything correctly then everything should be successful, and MCP should compile successfuly for both client and server at the end of the setup program.
+If you did everything correctly, then everything should be successful, and MCP should compile successfully for both client and server at the end of the setup program.